 - And many more

 Getting involved with community-led programs is an excellent way for seniors to engage their minds and make new friends.
-Common classes or activities that are held at community centers include but are not limited to:
+Common classes or activities that are held at community centers include:

 - Arts and craft classes: Learn a new medium and make friends at the same time!
 The knowledge (and friendship) is then transferable to use back at home.